okbob/pspg/README.md

     # port install pspg

+## Solaris

+There are few issues requires manual code changes for successful compilation - and still this pager doesn't work there.

+* `configure --without-ncursesw`,
+* remove unsupported functionality from `Makefile` (`ifdef`,`endif`), replace `-include` by `include`,
+* remove link on `termcap` library from `config.make`.
+It is unwanted artefact under config tests of readline library.

 # Possible ToDo

 * Store data in some column format (now data are stored like array of rows).
 With this change can